oguimbal/jcool-docs/negociation/claims.md

 You must review claims just after having reviewed facts, as described in [the previous tutorial](/negociation/facts.md).

-You can know which claims you are expected to review via a query like this one:
+You can retrieve which claims you are expected to review via a query like this one:

 ```playground